Mesut Özil: Schalke 04

 In 2005, Özil moved to the youth system of Schalke 04.
 He was deployed a midfielder and wore 17 as his squad number, after starting as a playmaker and central attacking midfielder in the place of the suspended Lincoln in DFL-Ligapokal matches against Bayer Leverkusen and Bayern Munich.
-Upon making the first team at Schalke, he was described as "the next big thing".
+Upon making the first team at Schalke, he was described in the German press as "the next big thing".
 However, soon after declining an offer from Schalke 04, claiming that a yearly salary of €1.5 million would not be enough, he eventually fell out with club management and moved on to Werder Bremen in January 2008.
 This led to Mirko Slomka, the then-Schalke manager, claiming that Özil would not play another match for Schalke.